-Consensus is a mechanism by which the entire network is in same agreement about the supply and division of tokens.
-Proof-of-work protocal called Ethash is used in Ethereum network, with the mining same as Bitoin to find a nonce that once hashed the result in a predetermined difficulty level.
+Consensus is a mechanism by which the entire network is in the same agreement about the supply and division of tokens.
+Proof-of-work protocol called Ethash is used in the Ethereum network, with the mining same as Bitcoin Blockchain to find a nonce that once hashed the result in a predetermined difficulty level.
 Ethereum uses SHA-3 for encryption.

 Ethash makes Ethereum resistant to the high-powered mining chips, and easily accessible to “light” client implementations that allow users without downloading the Ethereum blockchain to their device.
 However light clients download headers of the blocks for reference.

 There are multiple client implementations across a range of different operating systems and programming languages.
 This client diversity is important for the long-term health of the Ethereum network.
 Ethereum clients are like software that allow users to: